grandleemon/next-next-test-app/README.md

 Some general tasks
 - [x] Create develop branch and use this branch for all future branches
-- [ ] Set up development env both in client and server (eslint, prettier, ide settings, husky, commitizen, .emv)
+- [ ] Set up development env both in client and server (eslint, prettier, ide settings, husky, commitizen, .env)
 - [ ] Think about folder structure
 - [ ] Github? ci/cd
 - [ ] Deploy to custom domain